bigredfrog/wled2graph/README.md

     cd wled2graph
     ```

-2. Install the project dependencies using Poetry:
+2. Install the project dependencies and test launch in a venv using uv:

     ```bash
-    poetry install
+    uv run wled2graph
     ```

     This will create a virtual environment and install the necessary Python libraries.